jwcarr/bibfish/README.md

 bibfish
 =======

 `bibfish` generates a local BibTeX file from a central BibTeX database based on the citations found in a LaTeX file.
-This is useful if you want to maintain a single master BibTeX file and automatically generate a separate, independent BibTeX file for each manuscript you're working on.
+This is useful if you want to maintain a single master BibTeX file (or several) and automatically generate a separate, independent BibTeX file for each manuscript you're working on.
 It is similar to [bibexport](https://www.ctan.org/tex-archive/biblio/bibtex/utils/bibexport/) and [makebib](https://gitlab.com/Verner/makebib), except `bibfish` is not dependent on any particular LaTeX tool and is therefore agnostic about your choice of bibliographic software (BibTeX vs. BibLaTeX, etc) or general typesetting pipeline.

 Installation